dz365/dz365.github.io/journal/2025/January.md

 ### Thursday January 16, 16:19

 Finished LB7 and damn, it did not disappoint at all.
 This might've been my favourite lostbelt.

+### Friday January 17, 23:17

+Rather long day of work today.
+Planning on getting a lot of stuff done over the next couple of days.